GiovanniDeCarlina/1/README.md

 # 1

 You answered 1.
 You exist.
 This probably exists in some way or another, and some things probably don't exist.
+Welcome:

-Welcome to the Cult of Rule 1.0 - Those Who Believe.
+### Cult of Rule 1.0
+#### Those Who Believe

 Now, please answer the following series of binary questions.
 Please only answer the question at hand and give no consideration to any previous questions or possible next questions.